-Serverless architecture

-In serverless architectures, API Gateway seamlessly integrates with AWS Lambda, allowing developers to build serverless applications with ease.
+Serverless architecture: In serverless architectures, API Gateway seamlessly integrates with AWS Lambda, allowing developers to build serverless applications with ease.
 [15].

 Amazon API Gateway plays a key role in modern application development, providing a unified and scalable platform for creating, deploying, and managing APIs.
 As organizations strive for agility and flexibility in their application architectures, API Gateway stands as a testament to the innovative capabilities that cloud-based API management services bring to the forefront of web and mobile development.